Non-stop flights to Reykjavik (Keflavik) (KEF)

 Flights from United Kingdom to Reykjavik (Keflavik)

-From Bristol and Edinburgh, all direct flights to Reykjavik (Keflavik) are operated by easyJet and Jet2.
+From Edinburgh, direct flights are offered by easyJet, Icelandair and Jet2.

-From Glasgow, direct flights are offered by Icelandair, Jet2 and Play.
+From Glasgow, direct flights are offered by Icelandair.

 From Leeds / Bradford, you can fly non-stop to Reykjavik (Keflavik) with Jet2.
-This is a seasonal route that started in February and ends in April.
+This is a seasonal route that starts in October and ends in November.

 From London Gatwick, you can fly non-stop with easyJet or Icelandair.